-All products will be serviced and returned via ground at no charge to customers.

-All returns for limited warranty service require a Return Merchandise Authorization (RMA).
-All customers are required to demonstrate proof of purchase when requesting an RMA.
-The period of warranty commences on the date of purchase.
-A dated copy of the sales slip must be included with the returned merchandise.
+All products will be serviced and returned via UPS-ground at no charge to customers.
+All customers are required to demonstrate proof of purchase when requesting a Return Merchandise Authorization (RMA).
+The period of service commences on the date of purchase.
+A copy of the sales slip must be included with the returned merchandise.

-Products which require Limited Warranty service during the warranty period should be delivered to BRI at the address in the Appendix (Servicing Your Boca Product) with proof of purchase, copy of canceled check (if any), and the Return Merchandise Authorization (RMA) number provided by BRI Technical Support.
-Refer to the Appendix in this manual.
+Products which require Limited Warranty service during the warranty period should be delivered to BRI at the address in the Appendix (Servicing Your Boca Product) with proof of purchase and the Return Merchandise Authorization (RMA) number provided by BRI Technical Support.
+Refer to the Appendix in your manual.
 Replacement parts or complete products will be furnished on an exchange basis only.
 Replaced parts and/or products become the property of BRI.